OctopusDeploy/blog/blog/2022-03/mapping-manual-deployments/index.md

 - Navigate to **Projects**
 - Select **ADD PROJECT**
 - Add a **New project name**, such as "Manual Deployment"
-- Select the **Project group** where you want to add the new project, for example "Default Project Group"
+- Select the **Project group** where you want to add the new project, for example, "Default Project Group"
-- Select the **Lifecycle**, for example the "Manual Deployment Lifecycle" you created previously
+- Select the **Lifecycle**, for example, the "Manual Deployment Lifecycle" you created previously
 - Select **SAVE**

 You will now see your project listed under the **Default Project Group**.
 You can also see the project listed on your dashboard.